Achtsamkeit-Hautgesundheit-Wie-Stress-unter-die-Haut-geht Quellmed Shop

 Mindfulness & Skin Health: How Stress Gets Under Your Skin

-In our fast-paced world, stress is almost a daily occurrence – and while our minds are still struggling with to-do lists, our skin often already shows the first symptoms.
-Skin and psyche are closely linked: whether redness, itching, blemishes, or even flare-ups of chronic skin conditions – the skin reacts noticeably to inner tension.
+In our fast-paced times, stress is almost an everyday occurrence – and while our minds are still battling with to-do lists, our skin often already shows the first symptoms.
+Skin and psyche are closely linked: whether redness, itching, blemishes, or even flare-ups of chronic skin conditions – the skin visibly reacts to inner tension.

 When stress throws the skin out of balance

-These reactions are usually caused by the body's own mechanism: Under stress, our bodies release more cortisol.
-This stress hormone can weaken the skin barrier in the long term, promote inflammation, and alter sebum production.
-The result: The skin becomes more sensitive, drier, or prone to blemishes.
+Behind these reactions usually lies a natural bodily mechanism: under stress, our body releases more cortisol.
+In the long term, this stress hormone can weaken the skin barrier, promote inflammation, and alter sebum production.
+The result: the skin becomes more sensitive, drier, or prone to impurities.

-It becomes particularly problematic when stress becomes a constant state – then the skin has hardly any time to regenerate.
+It becomes particularly problematic when stress becomes a permanent state – then the skin hardly has time to regenerate.

-What's good for the soul is also good for the skin.
+What is good for the soul also helps the skin

-The good news: Consciously reducing stress can noticeably relieve your skin.
-Even small rituals help – such as a mindful walk without your phone, a fragrant herbal tea, or a short meditation in the morning.
-Mindfulness means being fully present in the here and now – and treating yourself with compassion.
+The good news: those who deliberately reduce stress can noticeably relieve their skin.
+Even small rituals help – such as a conscious walk without a phone, a fragrant herbal tea, or a short meditation in the morning.
+Mindfulness means being fully in the here and now – and treating oneself with compassion.

-Even the daily routine of applying lotion can become a mindfulness exercise: If you consciously breathe and perceive the touch while applying a soothing skin cream, you connect skincare with inner peace.
-Products with mild, natural ingredients – such as the soothing skin cream or the moisturizing spray from Quellmed – help the skin to relax.
+Even daily moisturizing can become a mindfulness exercise: if you consciously breathe and perceive the touch while applying a soothing skin cream, you link care with inner calm.
+Products with mild, natural ingredients – like the soothing skin cream or the moisturizing spray from the source lab – help the skin to relax.

 This simple breathing technique calms the autonomic nervous system in just a few minutes.
-It is ideal as a daily ritual – for example, before falling asleep or during a stressful workday.
+It's ideal as a daily ritual – for example, before falling asleep or during a stressful workday.

 Here's how:

-1. Assume a comfortable sitting or lying position.
+1. Take a comfortable sitting or lying position.
 Shoulders relaxed, eyes gently closed.

-2. Take a deep breath in through your nose and slowly count to four .
+2. Breathe deeply through your nose and slowly count to four.

 3. Hold your breath for a short moment (approx. 1–2 seconds).

-👉 Tip: Combine the exercise with a cooling skin spray from Quellmed on your face or décolleté.
-This turns breathing into a small pampering ritual with an immediate effect on skin and nerves.
+👉 Tip: Combine the exercise with a cooling skin spray from the source lab on your face or décolleté.
+This turns breathing into a small care ritual with an immediate effect for skin and nerves.

-Stress is unavoidable in everyday life – but we can learn to deal with it more consciously.
-Cultivating mindfulness not only protects our mental well-being but also strengthens our skin from within.
-And when gentle skincare products are on hand, the skin feels doubly pampered.
+Stress cannot be completely avoided in everyday life – but we can learn to deal with it more consciously.
+Cultivating mindfulness not only protects one's emotional well-being but also strengthens the skin from within.
+And with gentle skincare products at hand, the skin feels doubly cared for.

 Back to blog